Skip to content

 Yes, with governance.
 Copilot inherits every access permission a user already has, which in most law firms includes matters they shouldn't reach and client data they shouldn't summarise.
 Before rolling out Copilot we audit matter-level permissions, apply sensitivity labels, and pilot with a small practice group.
 For Claude for Work or ChatGPT Enterprise, the considerations are similar: enterprise tier with the right data-processing terms, acceptable-use policy written for legal context, consumer tiers blocked at DNS.
 None of it is a blanket yes or no. All of it is a tooling-plus-policy question we've helped firms work through.

-AML/CTF Tranche 2 is coming in July 2026.
+AML/CTF Tranche 2 is in force.
 How much of this is an IT problem?

 Most of it, underneath the legal work.
 You need a written AML/CTF program, KYC record-keeping, audit trails, staff training records, and a way to produce the evidence when AUSTRAC asks.
 We don't write the AML/CTF program itself (that's your legal and compliance call), but we set up the document-management, identity, logging and retention infrastructure that makes the program actually operable.
-The firms leaving this to the last month before 29 July 2026 will struggle; the ones starting in early 2026 will be fine.
+Enrolling was the visible deadline; running the program is the part that keeps going.

 The qualifier